Stuycs-K/final-project-8-chenr-lins/WORKLOG.md

 Dirt: comment out different Dirt constructors. make a simpler one to test Birdstack movement.<br>
 Body: change touch method so it applies to 0 not height<br>
 Main: remove Dirt ArrayList. add two temporary Dirt. attempt to fix bottom block's incorrect positioning

+### 5/26
+Body: modify parts of apply speed so no Blocks collapsing (falling into each other)
+Main: add a ground. tried to make Body fall only if Dirt passed. had issues, pulled Regina's. fixed removed Blocks collapsing, instead will stack as main Body does.